giaco6/polysource/README.md

 ## Editor setup

-Required:
+Change these luau-lsp settings in the settings UI or file of you editor of choice.

 - `luau-lsp.sourcemap.enabled: true`
 - `luau-lsp.sourcemap.generatorCommand: "polysource --watch ."`
 - `luau-lsp.platform.type: "roblox"` (sourcemap processing only runs on the `roblox` platform)

+Run `polysource defs .` to create the repaired and patched definition file.
-To load the repaired type definitions, add the generated file to the `luau-lsp.types.definitionFiles` setting and point it at `.poly/luau/def.modern.luau`.
-Run `polysource defs .` once to create it.
+To load the repaired type definitions, add the generated `.poly/luau/def.modern.luau` to the `luau-lsp.types.definitionFiles` setting.
+If you don't want the updated syntax, use the `--legacy` flag.

 The `roblox` platform loads Roblox's bundled types.
 To reduce the clutter you do not need, disable globals through `luau-lsp.types.disabledGlobals`, for example:
   ```json